pepsifire/Fridge-Tracker/README.md

 # FridgeTracker

 ## What
-- Backend logic for Fridge Tracker
+- Track items in your fridge
 ## Why
-- The app/website/whatever needs a backend
+- They will go bad otherwise

 ## How
 - Python
-- Flask (probably)
+- Flask